 A Word on GMO Foods

-There are two reasons for this.
-First, the FDA has determined that GMOs are substantially equivalent to foods that were NOT modified by a scientist in a lab.
+- First, the FDA has determined that GMOs are substantially equivalent to foods that a scientist did NOT modify in a lab.
 Basically, according to our government, they’re no different than their non-GMO counterparts.
 Even though PLENTY of studies have shown otherwise…

-Second, because the PLU labeling system is voluntary and not required, manufacturers growing GMO foods don’t even have to label their foods in the first place.
+- Second, because the PLU labeling system is voluntary and not required, manufacturers growing GMO foods don’t even have to label their foods in the first place.
 However, if they choose to, they can submit their produce as conventionally grown since it’s not “substantially different” according to the FDA.

 It sounds sneaky, and it is!
 Since GMO awareness is gaining traction and the entire GMO scene is under scrutiny, manufacturers of GMO foods would likely lose profits by publicly labeling their foods as GMO.

 There are only a handful of GMO foods you’ll find in the produce section:

 - papaya (likely from Hawaii)

 If you’re in the market for these items, you have three options: